-After googling around for a bit and looking at a bunch of Rated Gamer Gear, and seeing different interesting hardware (the best mouse for fps included), I realized that I could probably use the analog sticks on my gamepad to control this MIDI and automate the effect in my DAW!
+After googling around for a bit and looking at a bunch of Rated Gamer Gear – found some of the best gaming gear here, and seeing different interesting hardware (the best mouse for fps included), I realized that I could probably use the analog sticks on my gamepad to control this MIDI and automate the effect in my DAW!

 The program I used was called MidiHID.